 Hospital for Special Surgery is joining The PGA of America at the 73rd Senior PGA Championship in Benton Harbor, MI.
-Pete Draovitch, Physical Therapist, provides the following tips to help prevent golf injuries:
+Our Rehabilitation team at HSS provides the following tips to help prevent golf injuries:

 1. Talk to your PGA or LPGA Professional: Your teaching professional can help you improve your swing efficiency and overall golf performance.
 They will assist you in developing a proper swing technique and the best swing motion for you to prevent injury.

 2. Arrive early to give yourself plenty of time to warm up before play: Especially for those cooler mornings, give yourself plenty of time to warm up your muscles.
 Take a brisk walk in the parking lot to get the blood flowing, perform arm swings and body rotations to simulate the golf swing before you start hitting golf balls on the range.